Glenn Champ Memorial Scholarship Information

 History of the Glenn Champ Scholarship

 The Central City Grade School Glenn Champ Memorial Scholarship was initiated in July of 2004 with the primary goal of helping Central City students achieve their educational goals while attending Kaskaskia College.
-Mr. Champ was dedicated to the education of children and he spent 38 years of his teaching career at Central City Grade School serving as an adminstrator, teacher and coach.
+Mr. Champ was dedicated to the education of children and he spent 38 years of his teaching career at Central City Grade School serving as an administrator, teacher and coach.
 He was a role model for both the children and the community of Central City.
 This scholarship was initiated and funded by the Central City Pee-Wee Basketball Program in honor of Mr. Champ's lifelong dedication and commitment to Central City Grade School as well as to the Village of Central City.

 2005 - Tiffany Johnston ($1,000)